iLongRanger/gleamProCleaning/RESUME.md

 ## What Is NOT Done Yet

-- Office and Community pages are placeholders
+- Community pages are placeholders
 - No testimonials / proof section yet
 - No SEO optimization yet
 - No analytics or conversion tracking yet